core-wg/coral/draft-ietf-core-coral.md

 The concept and original version of CoRAL (as well as CRIs) was developed by Klaus Hartke.
 It was heavily inspired by Mike Kelly's [JSON Hypertext Application Language](#HAL).

-The recommendations for minting IRIs have been adopted from [RDF 1.1 Concepts and Abstract Syntax](#W3C.REC-rdf11-concepts-20140225) to ease the interoperability between RDF predicates and link relation types.
+The recommendations for minting URIs have been adopted from [RDF 1.1 Concepts and Abstract Syntax](#W3C.REC-rdf11-concepts-20140225) to ease the interoperability between RDF predicates and link relation types.